fotmjay/serendipity-gen/README.md

 Learn how to build a server-side application using Express.js, handle API requests, and manage user data.

+### EJS

+I had never used EJS before and decided to give it a go for a quick integration, which obviously ended up eating a certain amount of time.

 ### Environment Setup

 Understand how to configure and use environment variables to secure sensitive information, such as API keys.